-- (i) The employee, officer or agent of the grantee, or sub-grantee; and, - (ii) Any member of their immediate family defined as a spouse, domestic partner, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law or daughter-in-law; or - (iii) An organization which employs, or is about to employ, any of the above, has a financial or other interest in the firm selected for award.
+- (i) The employee, officer or agent, - (ii) Any member of his/her immediate family defined as a spouse, son, daughter, stepson, stepdaughter, father, mother, stepfather, stepmother, brother, sister, grandfather, grandmother, grandson, granddaughter, father-in-law, mother-in-law, son-in-law or daughter-in-law; - (iii) His or her partner, or - (iv) An organization which employs, or is about to employ, any of the above, has a financial or other interest in the firm selected for award.

 The LPA's officers, employees or agents will neither solicit nor accept gratuities, favors or anything of monetary value from contractors, potential contractors, or parties to sub-agreements.
 LPAs may set minimum rules where the financial interest is not substantial, or the gift is an unsolicited item of nominal intrinsic value.
-To the extent permitted by State or local law or regulations, such standards or conduct will provide for penalties, sanctions, or other disciplinary actions for violations of such standards by the LPA's officers, employees, or agents, or by contractors or their agents.
+To the extent permitted by state or local law or regulations, such standards or conduct will provide for penalties, sanctions, or other disciplinary actions for violations of such standards by the LPA's officers, employees, or agents, or by contractors or their agents.
 The awarding agency may in regulation provide additional prohibitions relative to real, apparent, or potential conflicts of interest.